What You’ll Learn 🧩

 13}

-Since our Input channel will now be a vector channel, we also have to make changes to addChannelsToCBox()
+Finally, because our Input channel will now be a vector channel, we must modify the addChannelsToCBox()

-method.
-We will change this method so the inputChannelCBox
+method accordingly.
+We will update this method so that theinputChannelCBox

 1void SetupWindow::addChannelsToCBox()